Real-Time Bus Arrival Prediction: A Deep Learning Approach for Enhanced Urban Mobility: Preliminaries and Dataset

 \subsection{Analysis of the Data}

 Different indicators can measure the quality of service in public transit infrastructures.
 On-time performance at stops is an essential factor.
-The unpredictable nature of delay has been selected as the top reason people avoid bus transit systems in many cities \cite{b23}.
+Difference time between scheduled and actual bus arrivals has been selected as the top reason people avoid bus transit systems in many cities \cite{dubey2019data}.

 So, data is first analyzed regarding mismatching between the scheduled arrival time and the actual arrival time.
 Mismatch time refers to any difference between the bus's scheduled time and arrival time.
 When the bus arrives at the bus stop earlier, passengers might miss the bus, and also, for late buses, public transportation infrastructure suffers from the delay.
-Any of these two arrival time variations impact commuters’ satisfaction significantly \cite{b23}.
+Any of these two arrival time variations impact commuters’ satisfaction significantly \cite{dubey2019data}.
 Our study found that the average delay and mismatch time across all lines of this dataset is around 8 minutes (491 seconds) and 6 minutes, respectively.
 The average delay for these 232 bus lines has been illustrated in Figure \ref{de_2}.